facebookresearch/co3d/co3d/challenge/README.md

 6) Submit the resulting hdf5 file to the EvalAI submission server:

-    There are two options for submission, with option 1.1. strongly preferred:
+    There are two options for submission, with the first option strongly preferred:

     1. <b>(Preferred, please use this option) Submit the file using evalai command line interface:
         1. Obtain your personal token from your EvalAI profile page:</b>